nkosanamolefe/excel/HealthMax/README.md

 Looking into Key Performance Indicators (KPIs) such as market share and value growth on various time dimensions such as year-to-date (YTD) and moving annual total (MAT).
 #### **Key Highlights**
 1. **Year-over-year growth**: HealthMax achieved a 4% growth in 2020, driven by Shinez's 7.7% year-over-year growth.
-2. **Moving Annual Total (MAT)**: The company's shampoo products generated over $98 million in turnover in the latest 12 months.
+2. **Moving Annual Total (MAT)**: The total turnover (revenue) of the total shampoo category generated over $98 million in turnover in the latest 12 months (April 2022 - March 2023).
-3. **Market Share**: HealthMax holds a 22% market share in the South region, with Starbust having its largest market share in the same region.
+3. **Market Share**: HealthMax holds a 47% market share in the South region, with Starbust having its largest market share of 22% in the same region.

 #### **Year-over-Year Growth**
 In 2020, HealthMax realized a notable 4% growth, reversing the decline experienced by top four competitors brands in 2019.
 This upward trajectory was largely driven by the outstanding performance of Shinez, one of HealthMax's two flagship brands, which achieved an impressive 7.7% growth.
 This significant increase had a profound impact on HealthMax's overall performance, effectively turning around a -5% decline in 2019.
+The total turnover (revenue) of the total shampoo category generated over $98 million in turnover in the latest 12 months (April 2022 - March 2023).
+Market share of the biggest players on the market to see how our brands evolved over the years, HEalthMax very own product over the preriod of 5 years from 2019 to 2022 on all regions held an average 22% for Shiznez and 12% for Starbust.
+HealthMax has 47% of market share in the South and is performing better in the South than in the rest of the country!
 #### **Moving Annual Total (MAT)**
 #### **Market Share**
 HealthMax owns Shinez and Starbus, out of 25 brands on the market.